 - In addition to the lecture notes links to useful tutorials on the web are provided for most topics.

-- The course is based on a text which was published by Wiley in May 2014:
+- The course is based partly on a text which was published by Wiley in May 2014:

 A Practical Introduction to Computer Vision with OpenCV3 by Kenneth Dawson-Howe.

-- The coursework is all based in C++ using the industry standard OpenCV package.
-It is supported by labs around once every 2 weeks.
+- The coursework is based in C++ using the industry standard OpenCV package.